the-au-forml-lab/plgroup/docs/index.md

 ---
+layout: semester
 semester: Fall
 year: 2025
 awards: false
-note: Set awards to true when there is a file awards.md
+note: set awards to true when there is a file awards.md and false otherwise
 ---

 Augusta University Programming Languages (PL) Reading Group is a regular